NetSamurai/jQuery.UI.Combobox.Ajax/README.md

 	}
 ?>

-Other languages can similarly package data in their native array of key:pair objects.
+// For other languages: use their native array of key:pair methods to package objects.
 ```

 The the following can be passed to the query as an argument to narrow the results: